tendermint/budget/README.md

-# Tax Module
+# Budget Module

-A tax module is a Cosmos SDK module that implements tax functionality.
+A budget module is a Cosmos SDK module that implements budget functionality.

-⚠ **Tax module v1 is in active development - see "master" branch for the v1 mainnet version** ⚠
+⚠ **Budger module v1 is in active development - see "master" branch for the v1 mainnet version** ⚠

 ## Installation
 ### Requirements